MichaelCurrin/dev-cheatsheets/cheatsheets/python/configs/python.md

-# Python config file
+# Configs

-Store config values in a Python file.
+Various ways to store config values.

 Such as `config.py`.